top of page

 This webinar will provide healthcare professionals with current, evidence-based guidance on immunization during pregnancy.
 Participants will review the physiologic changes of maternal immune adaptation and examine how these changes influence susceptibility to infection and vaccine response throughout pregnancy.
 Through the use of theoretical patient cases, the program will explore vaccines recommended during pregnancy and their associated maternal and neonatal outcomes, supporting clinical decision-making and patient counseling.
 The session will also address emerging infectious threats and highlight evolving research and future directions in maternal vaccination to promote optimal maternal and infant health outcomes.

-The State of Maternal Health in
+The State of Maternal Health in North Carolina

 January 8, 2026